Shirlee Zane

 Shirlee Zane is an American politician.
-She serves as a member of the Sonoma County Board of Supervisors representing Supervisorial District 3, which includes part of the cities of Santa Rosa and Rohnert Park.
+She served as a member of the Sonoma County Board of Supervisors representing Supervisorial District 3, which includes part of the cities of Santa Rosa and Rohnert Park.

 Early life and education

 Zane was raised in Southern California.
 She received her Bachelor of Arts in speech pathology from Chico State University in 1982, a Master of Arts in family counseling from Sonoma State University, and a Master of Arts in divinity from Trinity Evangelical Divinity School.

 Career

 Before election to the Board of Supervisors, Zane worked as a family therapist, minister, hospital chaplain, special education professional, and social worker.
 Zane worked in Caracas, Venezuela, and inner city settings of Humboldt Park, Chicago and South Los Angeles, before moving to Sonoma County in 1990.

 She was appointed Executive Director of Hospital Chaplaincy Services in 1994, and later served as CEO of the Council on Aging for ten years.

 Zane was first elected to the Sonoma County Board of Supervisors in the November 2008 election, defeating former Santa Rosa city councilwoman Sharon Wright with 55% of the vote.
 She was sworn in on January 6, 2009.

 She defeated former Rohnert Park city councilman Tim Smith in June 2012 for election to a second term, with 63.2% of the vote.

 Zane's reelection to a third term in 2016, along with the reelection of Susan Gorin and election of Lynda Hopkins, created a female majority on the board for the first time.

 She lost reelection to former Santa Rosa mayor Chris Coursey on March 3, 2020, with 46% of the vote.
 Coursey's win marked the first successful challenge to an incumbent of the Sonoma County Board of Supervisors since 1984.